exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 As always, check for the latest version of the dependencies.

-## Matchers And Unit Test Frameworks
+## Matchers and Unit Test Frameworks

 Although checking a result set is by definition already an integration test (because you are testing the integration of your software with a database), you will most likely write the tests using a unit testing framework.